 If you have an operation, tell your doctor that you are taking gliclazide.

 This is because gliclazide increases the risk of hypoglycemia during the operation.
 Low blood sugar can be challenging to detect when using a general anesthetic (which puts you to sleep).

 For a few days, around the time of the operation, your doctor may temporarily switch you to insulin.

 Can lifestyle changes help my diabetes?

-There are some lifestyle changes you can make to help manage your diabetes symptoms.
+You can make some lifestyle changes to help manage your diabetes symptoms.